 - Cognitive Evaluations

 - Cognitive evaluations assess a wide range of intellectual abilities including working memory, perceptual reasoning, verbal comprehension, and processing speed.
-It is the means of determining a patient’s cognitive strengths and weaknesses through qualitative (approach to tasks and observed behavior) and quantitative (standardized and scaled measures) approaches.
+It is the means of determining an individual's cognitive strengths and weaknesses through qualitative (approach to tasks and observed behavior) and quantitative (standardized and scaled measures) approaches.
 Cognitive testing results may be utilized to gain access to disability services.

 - Child Behavioral/Emotional Evaluations

 - Child Behavioral/Emotional Evaluations are primarily conducted with children and adolescents experiencing complex behavioral and emotional symptoms.
 Behavior rating scales, self-report forms, informal observation, and clinical interviewing are examined in order to clarify a diagnosis and make age-appropriate treatment recommendations.

 Evaluations include a wide range of tests that provide a multi-layered